• Skip to primary navigation

 What to serve these with

-• I LOVE to serve these as appetizers so I serve them alongside the OG Italian Pasta Salad, Easy Steamed Artichokes, or the Bruschetta.
+• I LOVE to serve these as appetizers so I serve them alongside the Italian Pasta Salad, Caprese Tortellini Salad, or Ricotta Bruschetta.

 • Baked Italian Stuffed Portobello Mushrooms are a whole dang meal sometimes, so serve it with a side salad, some braised tuscan kale, or sauteed Italian cabbage.

-• These are great appetizers before a pasta meal like carbonara or amatriciana!
+• These are great appetizers before a pasta meal like spaghetti carbonara or bucatini amatriciana!

 • Because these are a bit heavier they also go great with seafood recipes like our broiled flounder, cast iron lemon dill salmon, or pan-seared snapper.